giovannidispoto/GArduino/README.md

 ﻿# GArduino

-GArduino is an Smart Green House that allows you to check some values as temperature, air humidity, terrain humidity ecc..
+GArduino is a Smart Green House that allows you to check some values as temperature, air humidity, terrain humidity ecc..
 The green house will be a model that can:
 -     Check the  Air Humidity
 -     Check the Terrain Humidity